 Like the QC Ultra, the QC45 allows you to customize 11 levels between noise cancelling and Transparency Mode.

-On its quietest setting, the QC45 is extremely effective at reducing outside noise, even on airplane travel with jet engine noises in the background.
+On its quietest setting, the QC45 is quite effective at reducing outside noise, even on airplane travel with jet engine noises in the background.

 For less noisy environments, I find that even halfway between noise cancelling and ambient noise can shut out the outside world with music playing.